 Samsung kicked off 2016 full-force with a strong duo – the Galaxy S7 and S7 Edge.
 These two flagships are straight follow-ups to the Galaxy S6 smartphones of last year, adopting almost identical designs.
 Still, the updates are worthy.
 We have now have sizable batteries, IP68 water/dust-proofing, and a reworked camera module that is lightning fast.
 The S7 Edge model received a size boost, to 5.5″, allowing for a hefty 3,600 mAh battery.

 On Verizon, you can grab the Galaxy S7 in either black or gold.
 It retails for $672 but you also have the option of setting up a payment plan for $28/month over two years.
 The Galaxy S7 Edge runs a tad more expensive, at a retail price of $792, which could be paid in $33/month installments.
 Also, Verizon offers the S7 Edge with an additional silver color.
 Both models come with 32GB of internal storage, although, they have microSD card support for up to 200GB.
+If you want to upgrade your phone a bit, you could also consider the Galaxy s10, or even the Galaxy s20.

 #2 Pick Apple iPhone 6s